tsunami643/blog/_posts/2016-12-14-easy-is-the-new-hard.md

 They were created to ~~ruin the very fabric of what we consider sacred in this game.~~ Whoops.

-They were created to provide portable fountain-esque regen for each team at two checkpoints on the map.
-One Shrine is very close to a team's offlane and the other is very close to a team's midlane.
-Activating it provides a 120/40* HP/MP regeneration per second aura for 5 seconds in a 500 AoE on a 5 minute cooldown.
+**They were created to provide portable fountain-esque regen for each team at two checkpoints on the map.** One Shrine is very close to a team's offlane and the other is very close to a team's midlane.
+Activating it provides a <abbr title="which scales by by 2 HP / 1 MP per minute">120/40 HP/MP regeneration per second aura</abbr> for 5 seconds in a 500 AoE on a 5 minute cooldown.
 They do not grant vision, but they can be teleported to.
 Shrines can only be killed once every enemy tier 2 tower is downed.

-Shrines are AoE turbo fountains on a *five minute cooldown.* Don't waste that kind of potential on a solo Sand King 7 minutes into the game.
+**Shrines are AoE turbo fountains on a *five minute cooldown.*** Don't waste that kind of potential on a solo Sand King 7 minutes into the game.
 Abuse it.
 Literally try to kill yourself as soon as you see the enemies in lane.
 HP, mana, cooldowns, who cares.
 Go hard.
 When the dust settles and the enemy is licking their wounds with a tango, hit up your local corner Shrine.
 Not just you, but bring your carry, bring your support, bring the whole trilane.
 Don't be shy, it's a mere 10 second walk from your tier 1 tower and everyone's invited.
 The enemy safe lane shrine?
 That thing's like 30 seconds away.
 If they wanna go head-to-head shrine-to-shrine, let them.
 Enjoy the level advantage when they finally come back.
 Then five minutes later, do it again.
 Get a kill?
 Great.
 Enemy got away?
 Who cares.
-You're playing with house money.
-If every five minutes a pile of Salves and Mangoes spawned right next to your lane, would you ignore them?
-There's no incentive to ever leave Shrines on cooldown, especially in the early game.
+You're playing with house money. **If every five minutes a pile of Salves and Mangoes spawned right next to your lane, would you ignore them?** There's really no incentive to leave Shrines on cooldown, especially in the early game.

 {:.center}
 ![Shrine](/blog/img/easyhard/salves.jpg)